go-ethereum

 Start Geth in Dev Mode

 Starting Geth in developer mode is as simple as providing the --dev flag.
-It is also possible to create a realistic block creation frequency by setting --dev.period 13 instead of creating blocks only when transactions are pending.
-There are also additional configuration options required to follow this tutorial.
+It is also possible to create a realistic block creation frequency by setting --dev.period 12 instead of creating blocks only when transactions are pending.
+Additional configuration options required to follow this tutorial.

-Remix will be used to deploy a smart contract to the node which requires information to be exchanged externally to Geth's own domain.
+Remix will be used to deploy a smart contract to the node which requires information to be exchanged externally with Geth's own domain.
 To permit this, enable http and the net namespace must be enabled and the Remix URL must be provided to --http.corsdomain.
-For this tutorial some other namespaces will also be enabled.
+Some other namespaces will also be enabled for this tutorial.
 The full command is as follows:

 geth --dev --http --http.api eth,web3,net --http.corsdomain "https://remix.ethereum.org"